ZallenLab/denticleorganization/analyze_denticle_spacing_MATLAB/README_DenticleDist.md

 18 | Intra9 |

 __\*\_IntrabyCell.csv *(version w/ headers)* and \*\_intrabyCellStack.csv *(version w/o headers)*__
-contains the data for cells with n≥2 denticles, with n lines for each cell (where n is the # of denticles that cell posesses)
+contains the data for cells with n≥2 denticles, with n lines for each cell (where n is the # of denticles that cell possesses)

 column | label | description
 ------ | ----- | -----------